CraigB-spinner/Arcade-Spinner/README.md

 Updated readme from 'jmtw000' version with different component list...

-This is an Arduino Pro Micro clone, arcade spinner, with 8 buttons (up to 10) for use with MAME or any other emulator which can use the X axis of the mouse as a paddle/spinner controller.
-This code should also work on any board which uses the ATmega32U4 as long as the port pins are mapped to the same "digital pins" as the Micro.
-I created this spinner because I wanted a cheaper alternative to the commercially available ones.
-I find it works well for ball and paddle games, Tempest, and also makes a decent controller for driving games.
+This project uses an Arduino Pro Micro clone, arcade spinner, with 8 buttons (up to 10).
+It is used with MAME or any other emulator which can use the X axis of the mouse as a paddle/spinner controller.
+The code should work on any board which uses the ATmega32U4 as long as the port pins are mapped to the same "digital pins".
+The spinner was created because it was a cheaper alternative to commercially available ones.
+I find it works well for ball and paddle games, like Tempest, and also makes a decent controller for driving games.

-To construct this you will need a 2-phase rotary encoder which can operate at 5v and some momentary switch buttons plus Arduino micro controller.<br/>
+To construct this, you will need a 2-phase rotary encoder which can operate at 5v and some momentary switch buttons plus Arduino micro-controller or Sparkfun Pro Micro - 5V version or similar clone.<br/>
 [**Rotary encoder** used](https://www.amazon.ca/gp/product/B00IJ788AA/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1)<br/>
 [**Wheel** used](https://www.amazon.ca/gp/product/B07DPDJHR6/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1)<br/>
 [**ATmega32U4** used](https://www.amazon.ca/gp/product/B01N4TVIQX/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1)<br/>